091labs/reboot-plan/README.md

 Transparency of Accounting is essential, this was an issue before.

-Stripe.com were contacte last year by Liam and said we could get a "Non for profit" account for 091 labs if we share our constituion.
+Stripe.com were contacted last year by Liam and said we could get a free "Non profit" account for 091 labs if we share our constituion.
+This would be a good route for collecting membership fees and then publishing csv exports online.

 ### Constitution